philwhiles/frettler/README.md

 <img src="https://github.com/philwhiles/frettler/blob/master/demo-verbose.png"/>

 ### Secondary Argument - Find Notes
-Frettler can display all occurences of arbitrary notes on the fretboard for you with the 'find' command. ie to see all occurences of the notes c and g, try:
+Frettler can display all occurences of arbitrary notes on the fretboard for you with the `find` command. ie to see all occurences of the notes c and g, try:

 ```